 A driver who is making a left-hand turn at an intersection has a responsibility to slow down, use a turn signal (lights or even a hand signal) and turn into the proper lane on the road that the driver enters.
 For instance, if a center turn lane is available, the driver should use that lane.
 If it is a large intersection with two turn lanes, the driver should stay in his or her lane and avoid drifting to the right.
 The failure to take any of these actions can result in a crash.
 Additionally, a driver should turn left only when the driver has the right of way.
 Unless the driver has a green light or a green arrow, the driver must yield to oncoming traffic.

-Other Driver Is At Fault
+Another Driver Is At Fault

 In some left-turn crashes, the other driver is at fault because the driver fails to yield when the turning driver has the right of way at an intersection.
 The other driver can also cause an accident if the driver follows too closely, or “tailgates,” and plows into the rear of a car that has slowed down to make a left turn.
 A crash can also occur when a driver unlawfully uses a center turn lane as an acceleration lane or passing lane.

 Under certain circumstances, both drivers may be responsible for the accident.
 For instance, one driver may turn left when the driver does not have the right of way.
-That driver clearly would be at fault if a collision occurs with an oncoming car.
-However, if the oncoming car could have avoided the collision if the driver wasn’t speeding or texting while driving, that driver may share responsibility for the crash.
+That driver clearly would be at fault if a collision occurred with an oncoming car.
+However, if the oncoming car could have avoided the collision if the driver wasn’t speeding or texted while driving, that driver may share responsibility for the crash.

 Keep in mind: Texas follows the law of “proportionate responsibility.”
 Under this law, you can still recover damages in a car accident so long as your percentage of responsibility is not greater than 50 percent.
 Your damages are simply reduced according to the percentage of fault assigned to you.